 The Wake \ Biography

 The Wake formed in Glasgow (Scotland) in April 1981, after singer/guitarist Caesar teamed up with drummer Steven Allen and a bassist, Joe Donnelly.
-Caesar had previously played guitar in Altered Images, writing first single Dead Pop Stars and appearing on the first two John Peel sessions, but elected to leave the quintet shortly before they crashed into the mainstream pop charts with Happy Birthday.
+Previously Caesar had played guitar in Altered Images, writing first single Dead Pop Stars and appearing on the first two John Peel sessions, but elected to leave the group shortly before they crashed into the mainstream pop charts with Happy Birthday.

-With few opportunities to play large live shows, the new group financed a single on their own Scan 45 label, coupling sunny song On Our Honeymoon with the darker sounding Give Up.
-The latter featured a keyboard line picked out by band friend (and one-time Altered Images roadie) Robert 'Bobby' Gillespie.
+With few opportunities to play large live shows, the new group financed a single on their own Scan 45 label, coupling upbeat indiepop number On Our Honeymoon with Give Up, a darker song featuring a keyboard line picked out by band friend Robert 'Bobby' Gillespie.
 Although the single sold modestly on release in January 1982, the band received a major fillip when Bobby Gillespie replaced Donnelly on bass, followed soon after by the recruitment of Steven's sister Carolyn on keyboards.

 In July the band recorded a session for John Peel featuring three new tracks: The Drill, Uniform and Here Comes Everybody.
-Other unheard songs from this period include Country of the Blind, Company, and the excellent, upbeat Recovery.
-Indeed an entire show from Ayr Pavilion in April was later released on the CD collection Assembly.
-A live rendition of Uniform (recorded at The Haçienda in July supporting Howard Devoto) also appeared on the Factory Outing video (FACT 71).
+Other unheard nuggets from this period include Country of the Blind, Company, and the excellent, uptempo song Recovery.
+Most can be heard on the archive CD Assembly, which includes an entire show taped at Ayr Pavilion in April.
+A live rendition of Uniform (recorded at The Haçienda in July supporting Howard Devoto) also appeared on the Factory Outing video (Fact 71).
 "It was a bit disappointing to hear Peel announce as the session went out - and as we were about to take the stage at The Haçienda - that Uniform was very depressing," says Caesar.
 "To be fair, it's certainly no Teenage Kicks."

-Sprightly pop single Talk About the Past (FAC 88) followed in January 1984, featuring Vini Reilly (of The Durutti Column) on piano, and drew glowing reviews.
-By now The Wake had secured a publishing deal with Island affiliate Blue Mountain Music, while the parent label expressed interest in signing the group, although ultimately Caesar's desire to have the final say on singles and cover designs would scupper the deal.
-"Basically we were trying to retain the creative controls we had at Factory," says Caesar.
-Briefly it looked as if Talk About The Past might reach beyond a cult indie rock audience, but despite being marketed by Blue Mountain (rather than Factory) FAC 88 failed to break into the national chart.
+Sprightly pop single Talk About the Past (Fac 88) followed in January 1984, featuring Vini Reilly (of The Durutti Column) on piano, and drew glowing reviews.
+By now The Wake had secured a publishing deal with Island affiliate Blue Mountain Music, while the parent label expressed interest in signing the group.
+Ultimately, however, Caesar's desire to have the final say on singles and cover designs would scupper the deal.
+"Basically we were trying to retain the creative controls we had at Factory," he confirms today.
+Briefly it looked as if Talk About the Past might reach beyond a cult indie rock audience, but despite being marketed by Blue Mountain (rather than Factory) Fac 88 failed to break into the national chart.
 Factory foreman Tony Wilson would later cite the absence of a manager as one reason The Wake failed to break through commercially.
 Equally, Caesar still heeded lessons learned during his time in Altered Images.

 Following a Haçienda showcase on January 20th, and the recording of a four track David Jensen BBC radio session in February, short-stay bassist MacPherson departed in April, and The Wake continued as a trio.
-Despite the fact that much of their second album had already been written, both recording and release were delayed, and the band were obliged to complete another string of Scottish dates with New Order in February 1985 with taped bass.
-Once again produced by Oz McCormick at Revolution, Here Comes Everybody finally arrived in November as FACT 130, offering classic indie pop performed with taste and restraint, the highlights including Melancholy Man, All I Asked You To Do and O Pamela.
-However a lack of obvious novelty continued to draw critical fire, with an additional charge of pretension now added for referencing Russian artist El Lissitzky in the cover design.
+Despite the fact that much of their second album had already been written, both recording and release would be delayed, and the band were obliged to complete another string of Scottish dates with New Order in February 1985 with taped bass.
+Once again produced by Keith 'Oz' McCormick at Revolution, Here Comes Everybody finally arrived in November as Fact 130, offering atmospheric synth pop performed with taste and restraint, with highlights including O Pamela, Melancholy Man and All I Asked You To Do.
+Nevertheless a lack of obvious novelty continued to draw critical fire, with an additional charge of pretension now added for referencing Russian artist El Lissitzky in the cover design.
 While acknowledging an "undeniable prettiness" and "soppy bedsit heart", NME fell back on lazy comparisons with New Order.
 Rival rock weekly Sounds somehow managed to find the album simultaneously "irksome but likeable".

-Having demoed several new songs, the group linked up with Bristol-based label Sarah Records for future releases.
+Having demo-ed several new songs, the group linked up with Bristol-based label Sarah Records for future releases.
 Rahim drifted away, after which two members of fellow Glasgow band The Orchids - bassist James Moody and guitarist Matthew Drummond - stepped in as guest musicians.
 The Wake opened their account for Sarah in October 1989 with Crush the Flowers (Sarah 21), an uptempo pop single on which vocals were shared by Caesar and Carolyn.
-During the Sarah years the band toured with The Orchids in Europe, and with also in France with The Field Mice.
-January 1991 brought a new album, Make it Loud (Sarah 602), followed by another single, Major John (Sarah 48), the latter destined to be Steven Allen's last recordings with the group.
+During the Sarah years the band would tour with The Orchids in Europe, and with also in France with The Field Mice.
+January 1991 brought a new studio album, Make It Loud (Sarah 602), followed by another single, Major John (Sarah 48), the latter destined to be Steven Allen's last recordings with the group.

 Caesar (as Gerard McInulty) and Carolyn subsequently concentrated on an experimental theatre performance group, Twelve Stars, whose productions have included Treatise on the Steppenwolf, staged in Glasgow in May 2003 with a live soundtrack by The Durutti Column, and Do I Mean Anything To You Or Am I Just Passing By?
 (Traverse Theatre, Edinburgh, November 2006).
 During this extended hiatus the entire Wake back catalogue on Factory and Sarah was reissued on CD by LTM, together with a DVD featuring both Haçienda shows from 1983 and 1984.
-In addition two new tracks slipped out on low-key compilations: Town of 85 Lights, as The Wake, in 2003, and Jesus From the Block, as The Portal, in 2005.
+In addition two new tracks slipped out on low-key compilations: Town of 85 Lights in 2003 (as The Wake), and Jesus From the Block in 2005 (as The Portal).

-Caesar and Carolyn have also collaborated with Bobby Wratten of The Field Mice/Trembling Blue Stars on two albums as The Occasional Keepers: The Beauty of the Empty Vessel (2005) and True North (2008).
-2006 saw the release of Nouvelle Vague's 'easy listening' cover of O Pamela, which would also feature on the soundtrack of Channel 4 drama Sugar Rush.
-Melancholy Man, another track from their 1985 album Here Comes Everybody, had also appeared on a Late Night Tales compilation curated by MGMT.
+Caesar and Carolyn also collaborated with close friend Bobby Wratten of The Field Mice/Trembling Blue Stars on two albums as The Occasional Keepers: The Beauty of the Empty Vessel (2005) and True North (2008).
+2006 saw the release of Nouvelle Vague's 'easy listening' cover of O Pamela, also featured on the soundtrack of Channel 4 drama Sugar Rush.
+Melancholy Man, another track from their 1985 album Here Comes Everybody, also appeared on a Late Night Tales compilation curated by American group MGMT.
 Subsequently a boxed vinyl edition of Here Comes Everybody was issued via Captured Tracks.

 In 2009 Caesar and Carolyn reformed The Wake to perform at A Factory Night (Again) at the Plan K venue in Brussels.
 Afterwards the revived group went on to play in London, Paris and New York, with Ronnie Borland and Chris Quinn of The Orchids guesting on bass and drums.
 Assisted by Ian Catt (St Etienne) and Duncan Cameron (Teenage Fanclub), the band then recorded a new album, A Light Far Out, released in May 2012.
 A vinyl version followed on the revived Factory Benelux imprint in 2013, along with an FBN edition of Harmony on CD.